-Xintao Wang (王鑫涛) is a third year Ph.D candidate at Fudan University in the School of Computer Science.
+Xintao Wang (王鑫涛) is a fourth year Ph.D candidate at Fudan University in the School of Computer Science.
 He is deeply fascinated with ACG (Anime, Comics & Games) culture, and is devoted to revolutionizing the ACG industry with AI techniques.
 Hence, his research interests primarily focus on human-like generative agents and their personas, including (but not limited to):

 Cognitive Modeling in Language Models: Focusing on integrating anthropomorphic cognition into LLMs, such as ego-awareness, social intelligence, personalities, etc. The goal is to promote LLMs’ understanding of the inner world of themselves and others, hence enabling them to generate more cognitively-aligned and human-like responses.